dkdkfj888787/semo/README.md

 - Flutter team for the amazing framework
 - TMDB for providing movie and TV show data
 - SubDL for subtitle services
+- Firebase for cloud services and authentication
 - Open source community for various packages used

+## 🛠️ Fixed Issues

+- Added missing return types in methods
+- Fixed constructor issues in Fragments class
+- Enhanced SubtitleStyle.fromJson to handle empty JSON
+- Added const constructor to IndexApp instantiation
+- Fixed method names in landing.dart to follow Dart naming conventions
+- Added Firestore support for future use

 ---